Winston890/tictac.py/README.md

 # tictac.py
-A tic tac toe game in python.
-Final representation of what I learned in CSE20.
+A tic tac toe game in python with classes.
+Didn't really understand classes so I did a small project to help me understand.